nepp95/VoxelEngine/README.md

 # VoxelEngine

 VoxelEngine is an engine built with C++ and OpenGL 4.6.
 It is a personal project in which I learn (a lot) more about graphics programming and programming in general.
-A lot of this is based on Hazel Engine ([Website](https://hazelengine.com/), [Github](https://github.com/TheCherno/Hazel)), but there is a lot that wasn't covered in Hazel.
+A lot of this is based on Hazel Engine ([Website](https://hazelengine.com/), [Github](https://github.com/TheCherno/Hazel)).

 Current features:
-- Reference Counting*
-- 3D Cube Rendering
-- Asset Management*
-- Scene Management
+- Asset/Scene Management
+- Asset/Scene Serialization
-- Basic logging*
+- Basic logging
 - Debug UI

 Planned features:
 - Sound
-- World generation
 - User UI

-*explicitly done without a library to learn more about it.

 ## Installation